tommac08/docsv2/sources/index.md

 ### Step 5: Run the build

 - On the Project Page, click on the `Run Build` icon to run a manual build
-- You can view the build status on the Console in the build page
+- You can view the build status on the console in the build page
 - The status is updated as soon as the build completes

 >This is a very basic version of a build.
 Learn how to [customize your build further](build_case2.md)